Irismiranda/MusicCircle/README.md

    2. Create a key and replace `XXXX` under EMOJI_API_KEY with your new key.

 ## 6. Edit .env File
-   - Edit the .env.example file name to .env

-##6.
-Edit .env File
-   - Edit the .env.example file name to .env
+   - Change the .env.example file name to .env

 ## 7. Install Dependencies
    ```bash